 Gather and Review Discovery to Prepare the Case

 In a criminal trial, discovery is a process where information may be gathered to fully understand what will be used against a defendant in court.
-It is extremely important for your child to be honest during these initial meetings with their attorney.
+It is extremely important for your child to be honest during these initial meetings with their child support attorney.
 Sometimes, kids think that leaving out information will help them get into less trouble, but in this case, it will only hurt them.
 Remember, just like you don’t want to see your child in trouble, they may be anxious about revealing the whole truth because they don’t want you to see them in a bad light.
 In many cases, children withhold information because they think it will disappoint or upset their parents.
 Encourage your child to tell their lawyer absolutely everything so that the attorney is not blindsided in court.

 Plan a Course of Action